 The department is committed to ensuring that registered charities file their annual Registered Charity information Return (Form T3010) on time.
 To encourage charities to take their responsibility for filing public information on time, and avoid the costly process of revocation and re-registration we anticipate that as of spring 1999; a fee of \$225 will be charged for each application for re-registration.
 Because we are concerned with charities that go on issuing tax receipts after they are revoked, we also propose to implement a new policy whereby a charity's re-registration will not be backdated to the date that it lost its registration status.
-Please note that we do not automatically re-register a charity that has lost its registered status.
-A charity must file a new application to show that it meets the current registration requirements.
+Please note that we do not automatically re-registration requirements.